Semi-supervised cross-lingual speech emotion recognition: Method

-In this approach hard pseudo-labels are directly obtained from network predictions.
-Let $p_i$ be the probability outputs of our trained $h_\theta$ model for the utterance.
-Using the probability vector, the pseudo-label for the utterance $x_i$ corresponds to $\tilde{y} = \mathrm{arg\; max}(p_i)$.
+A key decision is how to generate the pseudo-labels $\tilde{y}$ for the $N_u$ unlabeled utterances.
+In this paper, we experiment with the use of hard pseudo-labels and soft pseudo-labels. \paragraph{Hard pseudo-labels} In this approach hard pseudo-labels are directly obtained from network predictions.
+Let $\mathbf{p}_i$ be the probability outputs of our trained $h_\theta$ model for the utterance.
+Using the probability vector, the pseudo-label for the utterance $\mathbf{X}_i$ corresponds to $\tilde{y}_i = \mathrm{arg\; max}(\mathbf{p}_i)$.
 We select the subset of pseudo-labels which are less noisy to limit the confirmation bias, i.e. the overfitting of incorrect pseudo-labels predicted by the model.
-In particular, we select only the pseudo-labels corresponding to the high-confidence predictions.
-Let $g = \{g_b\}_{b=1}^B$ be a binary vector representing the selected pseudo-labels in a mini-batch $B$.
+In particular, we select only the pseudo-labels corresponding to high-confidence predictions.
+Let $\mathbf{g} = \{g_b\}_{b=1}^B$ be a binary vector representing the selected pseudo-labels in a mini-batch $B$.
 This vector is obtained as follows:

 where $\tau \in (0,1)$ is a confidence threshold.